President Biden’s Announcement: A Step Towards Unity For Immigrant Families

 Required Documentation & Forms

-Applicants seeking Parole in Place must submit a series of forms and supporting documents.
-The primary form required is Form I-131, Application for Travel Document.
-This form initiates the application process.
-In addition, proof of marriage to a U.S. citizen is required, such as a marriage certificate.
+Applicants seeking Parole in Place must submit a series supporting documents.
+Proof of marriage to a U.S. citizen is required, such as a marriage certificate.
 Evidence of the spouse’s U.S. citizenship must also be provided, which can include a birth certificate or naturalization certificate.
-Furthermore, applicants must submit proof of any previous entries and exits from the U.S., detailing their immigration history.
-A detailed personal statement is also necessary, explaining the circumstances of their entry into the U.S. and their current situation.
-This statement should be thorough and provide a clear narrative of the applicant’s journey and reasons for seeking PIP.
+Furthermore, applicants must submit documentation to establish continued physical presence in the United States for at least 10 years, as of June 17, 2024.

 Evidence & Supporting Documents